keycloakify/oidc-spa/examples/next/README.md

 See the [Next.js integration guide](https://docs.oidc-spa.dev/integration-guides/next.js).

 -   `instrumentation-client.ts` runs `oidcEarlyInit()` before the application becomes interactive.
--   `lib/oidc.tsx` configures authentication and adapts `OidcInitializationGate` and `withLoginEnforced` to the App Router.
+-   `lib/oidc.tsx` defines the application `User` with `oidcSpa.withUser()`, configures authentication, and adapts `OidcInitializationGate` and `withLoginEnforced` to the App Router.
 -   `app/layout.tsx` wraps the application in `OidcInitializationGate`.
 -   Protected route layouts use `withLoginEnforced`; components that consume authentication are Client Components.

 Authentication happens in the browser.
 The Next.js server cannot use this client session to authorize server-rendered content.
 This example therefore uses a SPA authentication model inside the App Router.
 APIs must validate access tokens independently.

+## Application user

+`useOidc()` exposes `user` when logged in.
+The model matches the TanStack Router example: `displayName`, `email`, `avatarImgUrl`, and `canSeeKeycloakAdminNavigation`.
+Token validation and profile derivation live in `createUser`; components consume this model directly.
+Mock mode supplies `user_mock` with the same shape.

+The admin permission comes from `resource_access["realm-management"].roles` in the access token.
+Both the admin navigation link and the admin page use `user.canSeeKeycloakAdminNavigation`.
+A missing picture uses the shared fallback avatar.

 ## Routes